B271042-2024/2025-Alignate/README.txt

 4. Allow executions in all files
 % chmod -R +x .

+### IMPORTANT!:
-5. If you move this folder, please remove and re-install python packages if software failed to work.
+If you move this folder, please remove and re-install python packages if software failed to work.